saikrishnarallabandi/Hear2Read_Android/README.rst

 On Android 5.1:

 1. Enter "Settings" → "Language & Input" → "Text-to-speech output"
-2. Select Hear2Read Marathi under "Preferred engine"
+2. Select Hear2Read Kannada under "Preferred engine"
-3. Tap the gear icon next to "Hear2Read Marathi" and specify "Language" as "Tamil (India,female;sxv)"
+3. Tap the gear icon next to "Hear2Read Kannada" and specify "Language" as "Kannada (India,female.pal)"
 4. Select the speech rate, if desired, under "Speech rate"

 You can tap "Listen to an example" to verify that the engine is working.